 Experiment 1: Discussion

 Experiments 1a and 1b provide evidence consistent with habitual control of goal selection.
 In both experiments we observed a transfer of learned value across Stage 1 actions linked only by their common high-probability transition to a subsequent state.
 This suggests that participants either engaged in model-based planning over a non-hierarchical (“flat”) representation the task, or else assigned value to options indexed by the common goal of the subsequent state.
 However, flat model-based planning is not consistent with the observed influence of reward obtained after low-probability transitions to the green state.
 Because transitions to this state are equally likely following any Stage 1 action, they are irrelevant to planned choice between those actions.
-Thus, we tentatively conclude that participants adopted hierarchical control over options defined by goal states.
+Thus, we tentatively conclude that participants adopted model-free hierarchical control over options defined by goal states.

 Two concerns limit our confidence in this inference, however.
 First, it is possible that participants come to represent Stage 1 actions with shared high-probability transitions as equivalent for purposes of the task.
 In other words, they may treat selecting “1” and selecting “3” as the very same action, performing model-free value update on this unified representation.
 This would account for our results without invoking hierarchical control.
 A superior experimental paradigm would ensure de novo construction of the intra-option policy using model-based methods on all critical trials.
 Second, it is possible that participants defined options not over the intermediate goal of attaining a Stage 2 option (e.g., “get to red”), but instead over the goal of a terminal state at Stage 3 (e.g., “get to Riii”).
 This mechanism would still predict a transfer of reward values across Stage 1 actions sharing common high-probability transitions, and it would still predict that option values would update based on rewards obtained following low-probability transitions to the green state.
 Although this alternative shares with our model the premise that options are defined by goal states, and also that intra-option control is accomplished by model-based methods, it is compatible with either model-free or model-based value update of options.
 This is because the highest level of control reduces to a simple bandit task in which model-based and model-free methods behave equivalently (see also 9, 10).
 We designed Experiment 2 to target both of these concerns.